How Reddit posters made millions as Wall Street lost billions on GameStop's wild stock ride

 Talk of overnight riches

-Adding to the interest: claims of overnight riches.
-One prominent Wallstreetbet member said he turned a $50,000 investment into $22 million, mostly in the past few weeks.
-Kevin Roose, a New York Times reporter, tweeted on Monday about a chat that included a "prepubescent kid" saying he had made $15,000 on GameStop that day by trading on his brother's investment app.
+Adding to the interest: fantastic claims of overnight riches.
+One prominent Wallstreetbets member said he turned a $50,000 investment in GameStop into $22 million, mostly in the past few weeks, and that his GameStop fortune had soared to a mind-boggling $48 million as of Wednesday night.
+Kevin Roose, a New York Times reporter, tweeted on Monday about a chat on Wallstreetbets that included a "prepubescent kid" saying he had made $15,000 on GameStop that day by trading on his brother's investment app.

 It's all reminiscent of the day-trading boom in the late-1990s when many retail investors saw their portfolios soar but were ultimately wiped out by the dotcom bubble.
 Only this time it may involve young investors who weren't even born in the late 1990s.